a-micable/a-micable/README.md

 ---

 ## ⭐ About Me
-I’m an **Electronics and Communication Engineering student** with a strong focus on building scalable, production-ready systems.
+I’m an **Electronics and Communication Engineering student** with a strong focus on building scalable, production ready systems.
 My passion lies in **Machine Learning Engineering, MLOps, and AI Systems Architecture**.
-With a keen interest in **MLOps**, I strive to bridge the gap between research and real-world impact by delivering end-to-end ML pipelines.
+With a keen interest in **MLOps**, I strive to bridge the gap between research and real world impact by delivering end to end ML pipelines.

 ---

 ## 🔭 What I’m Working On
 - **Personal Projects**
-  - Fine-tuning transformer models for low-resource NLP
+  - Fine tuning transformer models for low resource NLP
   - Exploring LLMs for reasoning tasks
   - Edge AI deployment using TFLite and ONNX